DOI-USGS/ISIS3/Public-Release-Process.md

 ### Part A: Operating System

-* Ensure the OS on the machine you are building the release on is the appropriate operating system (Mac OS 10.13 or Ubuntu 18 LTS).
+* Ensure the OS on the machine you are building the release on is the appropriate operating system (Mac OS 11.6 or Ubuntu 18 LTS).

-    * If you do not have access to a Mac OS 10.14, you can ssh into prog26.

     * If you do not have access to a Ubuntu 18 LTS, you can ssh into prog28.